 James W. Lawson specializes in criminal litigation in both state and federal criminal trials, as well as appellate cases.
 He has acted as legal counsel in 39 states and appeared in 25 federal districts.
 His representation includes businesses and individuals in complex federal and state investigations of health care, contracting, bank fraud, and other economic crimes.
-For almost 40 years he has represented companies, company officers, and company employees through a variety of federal and state investigations and prosecutions.
+For more than 40 years he has represented companies, company officers, and company employees through a variety of federal and state investigations and prosecutions.
 These matters have typically involved requests for corporate documents along with individual subpoenas for testimony before grand juries or administrative agencies.
 He has represented corporations and individuals in cases involving health care and provider services, government and private procurement and false contracting claims, bank fraud, money laundering, construction-related issues, computer and technology claims, and matters related to violations of government regulations.
 For investigations ultimately resulting in criminal prosecution, he has negotiated successful resolutions and has tried cases to successful jury conclusions as well.

 Prior to joining Prince Lobel, James was a partner at Oteri, Weinberg & Lawson, P.C., in Boston.
 He is the former chair of the section on criminal law of the Massachusetts Academy of Trial Lawyers and a frequent lecturer at conferences and seminars.
 James is a trustee of the Charity of Edward Hopkins and chair of the Charity Grants Committee of the Memorial Church at Harvard University.